Azure quickstart (Deprecated)

 When you register an environment, you set properties related to data lake scaling, networking, security, and storage.
 You will need your Azure environment name, resource group name, storage account name, and virtual network name from your resource group.

-1. In the CDP Management Console, navigate to Environments and click Register Environment.
+1. In the Cloudera Management Console, navigate to Environments and click Register Environment.

 2. Provide an Environment Name and description.
 The name can be any valid name.